Body of pilot found after small plane crashes near Boynton Beach Inlet

 Federal Aviation Administration spokeswoman Kathleen Bergen said the Piper PA-28 Cherokee was flying from Palm Beach County Park Airport in Lantana to Merritt Island Airport when it was reported to have crashed about 8 p.m.
 Sunday.

-The Palm Beach County Sheriff's Office said the aircraft was located "pretty much intact" on Monday morning in approximately 40 feet of water.
+The Palm Beach County Sheriff's Office said the aircraft was located "pretty much intact" Monday morning in about 40 feet of water.

-The pilot's body was eventually found inside the aircraft around 11 a.m., according to the sheriff's office.
-His identity has not been released.
+The 24-year-old pilot's body was eventually found inside the plane about 11 a.m.

-"I came down here to do some fishing and found out out about the tragedy here," said Louis Lobello.
+"I came down here to do some fishing and found out about the tragedy here," Louis Lobello said.

-Lobello watched the search efforts on Monday morning and said the Boynton Beach Inlet can be dangerous.
+Lobello watched the search efforts Monday morning and said the Boynton Beach Inlet can be dangerous.

 "The wind is blowing in and the tide is going out, so it makes it a little dangerous," Lobello said.